ckormanyos/real-time-cpp/examples/chapter10_09/readme.md

 The startup code begins by performing some standard initializations of stacks, RAM, static constructors, etc.
 The program subsequently jumps to `main()`.
-The `main()` is not explicitly shown above, but once the program arrives there, it initializes the MCAL, starts the multitasking scheduler in the usual way, and never returns.
+The `main()` subroutine is not explicitly shown above.
+Once the program arrives in `main()`, it initializes the MCAL, starts the multitasking scheduler in the usual way, and never returns.
+As in the previous Examples Chapter10_08 and Chapter10_08a, the Pi Spigot algorithm runs in the idle task of the multitasking scheduler.

-This bare-metal RpiZero startup philosophy will also work for other kinds of programs.
+The bare-metal RpiZero startup philosophy employed in this example will also work for other kinds of programs.
 There are, however quite a few details regarding cache initialization and activating other chip features.
 These are partially described in the book's Sect.
 10.9 and the references therein.
 The bare-metal programming itself (written in a combination of C++ and assembly)